Electric vehicle chargepoints to be installed in all new homes

 6 August 2019

-All new-build homes could soon be fitted with an electric car chargepoint.
+All new-build homes and building renovations could soon be fitted with an electric car chargepoint.
 In a public consultation on changing building regulations in England the government has outlined its strategy for EV charging.
 The consultation comes alongside a number of announcements aimed at better supporting electric vehicle drivers and increase the uptake of EVs.